Islamic–Hindu relations

 Akbar greeting Hindu Rajput rulers and other nobles at court.
 He attempted to foster communal harmony between Hindus and Muslims.

 Islam and Hinduism share some ritual practices, such as fasting and pilgrimage, but their views differ on various aspects.
 There are also hundreds of shared ritual spaces, called dargahs (literally, "doorway" or "threshold"), for Hindus and Muslims.
 These mark shrines for revered Muslim (frequently Sufi) leaders and are visited by both Muslims and Hindus.
 Their interaction has witnessed periods of cooperation and syncretism, and periods of religious discrimination, intolerance, and violence.
 As a religious minority in India, Muslims are part of Indian culture and have lived alongside Hindus for over 13 centuries.

-Despite the long-expressed contention that the origins of Muslim-Hindu tensions can be largely attributed to 19th century British colonial rule in India, the religious identities of Islam and Hinduism and the divisions between them existed long beforehand.
-Ajay Verghese argues that the Hindu-Muslim conflict in India can be better understood by analyzing the historical relationship between the two communities.
-He contends that precolonial India was marked by a fluidity of religious identity and that religious boundaries were not always clear-cut.
-This led to a degree of intermingling between Muslims and Hindus, but also created conditions for tension and conflict.

 History

 Interactions between Muslims and Hindus began in the 7th century, after the advent of Islam in the Arabian Peninsula.
 These interactions were mainly by trade throughout the Indian Ocean.
 Historically, these interactions formed contrasting patterns in northern and southern India.
 While there is a history of conquest and domination in the north, Hindu-Muslim relations in Kerala and Tamil Nadu have been peaceful.
 However, historical evidence has shown that violence had existed by the year 1700 AD.